 3. When should a customer be approached about a possible expansion or upsell?

-Excellent Customer Success teams are not a cost center, but are a source of addition revenue for their company.
+Excellent Customer Success teams are not a cost center, but are a source of additional revenue for their company.
 “If you want to expand growth, customer success is where you should focus your resources.
 As your company grows, more revenue comes from current customers, which places a greater emphasis on customer success driving revenue,” Jeremy Gillespie of The Success League (source).
 Of course, there is a balance between capturing additional revenue as a result of customers seeing increased value in your product and services and upselling customers on products or features they are unlikely to realize benefit from.
 Customer Success teams who view customer expansion as an extension of the value and services they provide on a daily basis need to carefully evaluate a customer’s expansion potential before broaching the conversation with a customer.

 Evaluating expansion potential